Menu

 This is the cost nobody calculates because it's invisible.
 A budtender has 200+ SKUs in their case.
 When a customer asks for a recommendation, the budtender reaches for products they trust and products that look good.
 Cheap packaging signals cheap product — whether or not that's true.

-Our budtender research found that packaging quality directly influences recommendation frequency.
+In conversations with budtenders across dispensary accounts, we hear the same thing: packaging quality directly influences recommendation frequency.
 Glass tubes get recommended more often than pop-tops.
 Branded pop-tops get recommended more often than generic ones.
 And generic tubes with peeling labels or loose-fitting caps?
 They sit in the case until someone specifically asks for the cheapest option.

 Cost #4: Brand Erosion